Chimpanzee Strength: Unveiling the Incredible Power of Our Closest Relatives Chimpanzee Strength: Chimpanzees are one…

 Male Western Gorillas stand about 4.7 to 5.6 feet when upright and weigh 300 to 450 pounds.
 Females are smaller, weighing around 150 to 250 pounds.
 They have a shorter less dense brownish fur which is best suited for their relatively warmer habitats.

-The nose of western low land gorillas is broader and flatter compared to that of mountain gorillas.
+The nose of western lowland gorillas is broader and flatter compared to that of mountain gorillas.

-On the other hand, mountain gorillas are generally larger and more muscular, with a a male standing about 5 to 6 feet tall and weighing up to 500 pounds or more.
+On the other hand, mountain gorillas are generally larger and more muscular, with a male standing about 5 to 6 feet tall and weighing up to 500 pounds or more.
 Females weigh between 200 to 250 pounds.

 The nose of mountain gorillas is less broad, with distinct nose prints used for identification.